 In all aspects of material design, there ought to be a definite z-depth that ascertains how far raised or close to the page the element is, a z- element depth would make them look alive just by using class=”z-depth-2″ to a html tag.
 Up to z-depth-5 is available but more can be added by using custom CSS.

-Cards with varied objects can conveniently display content composition.
-They’re also suitable for presenting similar objects with considerable variation in sizes or supporting actions like photos with captions of variable length.
+Cards can conveniently display content composition.
+They’re also suitable for presenting similar objects with considerable variation in sizes or supporting actions, like photos with captions of variable length.

-The material design is an outline of the ink effect.
-This means when an user taps or clicks on an element in your page like a button or an image or a drop-down, a ripple/wave is formed caused by the click or tap much like when a pen is dipped in ink.
-With Materialize similar effects can be created on the elements.
+When a user taps or clicks on an element in your page like a button or an image or a drop-down, a ripple/wave is formed by the click or tap, much like when a pen is dipped in ink.
+Effects like this are a big part of why we love Materialize: it makes browsing very tactile for the user—everything they do has a concrete visual response that helps to create a streamlined and easily-understood UI.
+Materialize can create many similar effects.
+If you want to add a ripple on an anchor link, use the classes:

 <a class=”waves-effect waves-light btn-large” href=”#”>Wave</a>

-There are a few predefined colors like waves-light, waves-red etc., but any shade can be added based on need.
+There are a few predefined colors like waves-light, waves-red etc, but you can manually add any shade you need.

-Preloaders are useful for sites that incorporate AJAX so that there is visibility in terms of when AJAX is being used on a site.
-Users would also be aware that some program is running in the background.
-Earlier appropriate preloaders had to be found that would match the look and feel of a site.
-Preloaders are integrated with materialize along with the option of using a linear or a circular one that is equipped with flashing colors.
+Preloaders are useful for sites that incorporate AJAX—they tell users that something is loading before it has had the chance to load, which has recorded effects on retention and clickthrough rates.
+Users can also be made aware that some program is running in the background.
+Earlier appropriate preloaders can be found to match the look and feel of a site.
+Preloaders are integrated with Materialize along with the option of using a linear or a circular designs.